carpedm20/DCGAN-tensorflow/README.md

 Training details
 ----------------

-Details of the loss of Discriminator and Generator, and the histogram of true and fake result of discriminator (with custom dataset not celebA).
+Details of the loss of Discriminator and Generator (with custom dataset not celebA).

 ![d_loss](assets/d_loss.png)

 ![g_loss](assets/g_loss.png)

+Details of the histogram of true and fake result of discriminator (with custom dataset not celebA).

 ![d_hist](assets/d_hist.png)